Information about modules and courses

 Food systems and nutrition in low- and middle-income countries NUTR-226

 The course focuses on the characteristics and determinants of food security and nutrition status in low- and middle-income countries (LMICs).
-Different forms of malnutrition, their consequences and approaches to improve the situation will be discussed.
+Different forms of malnutrition as outcomes of the food systems, their system-level causes and consequences and approaches to improve the situation by different interventions are discussed.

 Other studies